rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 > the following:
 >
 > * `content_type`: Used to describe the mime-type of the encoding.
->    For example for the often used JSON encoding it is a good practise
+>    For example for the often used JSON encoding it is a good practice
 >    to set this header to: `application/json`.
 > * `delivery_mode`: When the value is 2, a message is marked as persistent.
 > * `reply_to`: Commonly used to name a callback queue.